cardano-foundation/CIPs/CIP-0072/README.md

 ### Often Changing Scripts
 There are cases on Cardano main-net that script hashes are changing every day, most probably due to parameterised scripts.
 It is responsibility of the developers to issue an `UPDATE` command and provide on-chain and off-chain metadata following the change, for scripts that are changing daily / hourly it is envisaged that this process be automated by a dApp developer.

+### Beacon Tokens Instead of Metadata
+It has been argued that since anybody can make claims to dApps, this CIP instead of using metadata should use tokens. dApp developers would mint token, which would ensure they are the owners of a given dApp.
+It is a certainly an interesting approach but shortcomings of the current solution can also be lifted by moving to DID based system and benefit of metadata is that it is easily queriable off chain and currently stores can attest / validate multiple claims for the same dApp.
+Forcing dApp developers to MINT tokens would complicate this CIP and potentially hinder it's adoption.

+### Datums Instead of Metadata
+It has been suggested that we do not use metadata but rather Datums.
+Metadata cannot enforce format and Datums could.
+It has been rejected as using Datums requires a smart contract and we want to keep this solution as accessible as possible.
+It is a GUI concern since if there is a some app that can attest validity and conformance to JSON schema - dApp Registration / Update MUST never be done that does not conform to the schema.

 ## Path to Active

 ### Acceptance Criteria